- Last OnlineDec 9, 2:14 PM

 ...

 the major events from the first season by exploring and manipulating his father’s memories through Attack Titan’s powers, causing him to attain Founding Titan's powers.
 This happens when Zeke himself asks Eren to witness their father’s actions by looking through his memories in the Paths realm (which only Zeke can access because he's the true successor to Ymir).
-He sets in motion everything that happened after Wall Maria fell at his own will, even his own mother's fateful demise.
+He sets in motion everything that happened after Wall Maria fell at his own will.
 Eren always acts on momentary impulses.
 His entire motivation never goes beyond “no one can hurt my friends”, even after it evolves to him rambling about freedom through the most radical measures.
 This season (and whatever follows) dives into his character, showing that he has always been immature and impulsive through flashbacks and exposition.
 His brother, Zeke, is just as radical, with his goal to effectively euthanise Eldians by rendering them unable to procreate.
-Grisha and his kids love talking about their sacrifices for humanity while making insane decisions.
-The real offence is how chatty and full of exposition the entire thing becomes.
-AOT used to change the perspective through real-time events, but this season just focuses on two maniacs talking about the past, their experiences and motivations, that is, you guessed it- a shitload of exposition.
-The way Eren attains Ymir's approval is laughable, which makes the plot twist even more abysmal.
-Such a structural change in the plot demands better execution, which wasn't provided through the Paths realm.
+The entire point this show wants to make here is that Grisha believed in containment and hated his father for making him a living, breathing piece of agenda while Eren believed in freedom over life and was impulsively motivated to go to any lengths in order to achieve it.
+However, Grisha and his kids loved talking about their sacrifices for humanity while making insane decisions for all of humanity without consulting anyone about it.
+Wow at least they all had this one very annoying quality in common.

+The real offence here is how chatty and full of exposition the entire season becomes, it's season 3 part 1 but more confusing and just about as boring.
+AOT at its peak used to change the perspective through real-time events, but this season just focuses on two maniacs talking about the past, their experiences and motivations, that is, you guessed it- a shitload of exposition.
+The way Isayama connect all these events to Ymir's will from 2000 years ago is absurd and laughable, which makes this plot twist more abysmal.
+Such a structural change in the plot demands a better, less confusing execution, which wasn't provided through the Paths realm.
+The clarity was missing, the motivations were the only focus.
 The Jaegerists are the “threat” this season instead of the Titans, but they come off as more annoying than menacing.
 The storytelling is disjointed, especially compared to the quality of the previous two parts.
 All the characters have lost whatever appeal they once had- an indecisive Armin, an irrelevant Mikasa, an absent Levi, and the rest are either redundant or dislikable.
 Erwin and Pyxis are gone.
 All that’s left are the Cringe-vengers who go up against the Jaegerists.

 Reviewer’s Rating: 4